Gujarati people: East Africa

 The countries of East Africa gained independence from Britain in the early 1960s.
 At that time most Gujarati and other Asians opted to remain as British Subjects.
 The African politicians at that time accused Asians of economic exploitation and introduced a policy of Africanization.
 The 1968 Committee on "Africanisation in Commerce and Industry" in Uganda made far-reaching Indophobic proposals.
-A system of work permits and trade licenses was introduced in 1969 to restrict the role of Indians in economic and professional activities.
+A system of work permits and trade licences was introduced in 1969 to restrict the role of Indians in economic and professional activities.
 Indians were segregated and discriminated against in all walks of life.
 During the middle of the 1960s many Asians saw the writing on the wall and started moving either to UK or India.
 However, restrictive British immigration policies stopped a mass exodus of East African Asians until Idi Amin came to power in 1971.
 He exploited pre-existing Indophobia and spread propaganda against Indians involving stereotyping and scapegoating the Indian minority.
 Indians were stereotyped as "only traders" and "inbred" to their profession.
 Indians were labelled as "dukawallas" (an occupational term that degenerated into an anti-Indian slur during Amin's time), and stereotyped as "greedy, conniving", without any racial identity or loyalty but "always cheating, conspiring and plotting" to subvert Uganda.
 Amin used this propaganda to justify a campaign of "de-Indianization", eventually resulting in the expulsion and ethnic cleansing of Uganda's Indian minority.